snmuppa/todos/README.md

-# Pre-work - *My First App*
+# Pre-work - *Todos App*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Todos app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Sai Muppa**